arcbo-t/skycoaster/README.md

 # Niñalandia Skycoaster

 A VR-compatible 3D roller coaster made in Blender and Three.js.
-Take a ride through the post-apocopyptic, queer futurist utopia of Niñalandia.
+Take a ride through the post-apocalyptic, queer futurist utopia of Niñalandia.

 ## Installation